 My first impression of Brewdog was in 2011 when I visited their Camden bar with a few friends.
 I absolutely loved the bar, loved how the staff clearly loved their jobs, and I’ll be honest, I was not blown away by the beer.
 In fairness to Brewdog, I’m fairly certain that I drank two “guest beers” and had a shot of their “Sink the Bismarck” beer.
-It was horrible, and genuinely soured my opinion of their beers for several years (I am a fucking idiot at times).
+It was horrible, and genuinely soured my opinion of their beers for several years (I am an idiot at times).

 My main memory of that bar was one of my friend’s dropping a boardgame titled “How to be a complete bastard” over a table of drinks.